-TransactionVision version 9.20 might require different versions of the prerequisite software.
+The version of TransactionVision you are upgrading to might require different versions of the prerequisite software.
 Check the Processing Server and database management systems requirements in Chapter 3, "Reviewing System Requirements."
-Check the agents' versions compatibility with the TransactionVision 9.20 Processing Server in "Compatibility Matrixes" on page 36.
+Check the agents' versions compatibility with the TransactionVision 9.2x Processing Server in "Compatibility Matrixes" on page 34.